Mortyick/enmity-themes/README.md

 # enmity-themes
-Some crappy themes I made for Enmity (Discord Client for iOS)
+poorly made json file for dicor

-FYI: A lot of these are for older versions, scroll down for themes made for newer versions!
+scroll down for themes made for newer versions!

-Created by Mortyick
+created by me lol-

 - - - -